 Abstract

-We present results from a Very Large Methane Release (VLMR) experiment evaluating methane retrievals from the Geostationary Operational Environmental Satellites (GOES) Advanced Baseline Imagers (ABIs) and multiple low-Earth-orbit imagers with high point-source detection limits.
-The experiment coordinated observations of a U.S. gas pipeline blowdown with nine satellites, two aircraft, and a truck-based mobile laboratory.
-We used the GOES-16, -18, and -19 ABIs with revisits every 10 min to 7 s to quantify release magnitude and uncertainty.
-Best methane retrieval precision (7–8%) was achieved in the 7-s and 30-s mesoscale scan modes averaged to 5 min.
-Source-rate and mass estimates are broadly consistent across measurement platforms.
-Detectable emissions totaled 370±30 t over 44–65 min from two release points, ~25% lower than bottom-up expectations based on pipeline volume and nominal pressure, likely due to late-stage emissions below satellite detection limits.
-Our work provides a framework for evaluating high-detection-limit methane point-source imagers.
+We present the results of a Very Large Methane Release (VLMR) experiment evaluating methane retrievals from the Geostationary Operational Environmental Satellites (GOES) Advanced Baseline Imagers (ABIs) and multiple low-Earth-orbit satellite instruments with high point-source detection thresholds.
+The experiment coordinated observations of a U.S. gas pipeline blowdown with nine satellites, an aircraft, and a truck-based mobile laboratory.
+We used the GOES-16, -18, and -19 ABIs with revisits every 10 min to 7 s to quantify release magnitude and associated uncertainty.
+Best methane retrieval precision of 7% was achieved in the 30-s mesoscale scan modes averaged to 5 min, yielding an estimated methane plume detection threshold of 15–30 t h-1 per m s-1 of wind.
+GOES detected total emissions of 370±30 t over 44–65 min from two release points.
+Source rate and mass estimates are broadly consistent across measurement platforms, but the total detected release mass is ~25% lower than that reported by the operator based on pipeline volume and pressure.
+This discrepancy may reflect late-stage emissions below satellite detection thresholds and indicates a potential low bias in satellite estimates of total emissions from large transient releases.
+Coordinated field experiments such as VLMR can complement existing controlled-release satellite evaluation programs by providing a framework to validate observations of very large methane point sources.

 DOI